DIY grass

 Landscaping

-The answer to 'DIY grass' is that with the right tools and techniques, you can absolutely maintain your own lawn and grass through DIY methods.
-This involves regular mowing, watering, fertilizing, and aerating to keep your grass healthy and looking its best.
+The answer to 'DIY grass' is that with the right tools and techniques, you can successfully maintain and care for your lawn yourself.
+This includes mowing, watering, fertilizing, and overseeding as needed to keep your grass healthy and green.
+However, for more complex issues like lawn repair, pest control, or major renovations, it's best to hire a professional landscaper.

 Step-by-Step Guide